snipeso/LAT/README.md

 Then from a new terminal, you can run directly `exp-hemiPVT` and it starts!

-# How to measure timing
+## How to measure timing

-1. Set the stimulus position to always be 0.0, and the color to be blue, and the ISI (intertrial stimulus interval) is between 1 and 2
+1. Set the stimulus position to always be 0.0, and the color to be blue, and the ISI (inter stimulus interval) is between 1 and 2
 2. on an iphone 6 or later (but better if less than XR), download the app "is it snappy"
 3. start recording just before starting the task, such that the key you will press and the screen are both in view
 4. play the task at least 20 trials